oreqizer/reactizer-2016/README.md

 * Translation message collection with `babel-plugin-react-intl`
 * Server compilation with Babel, because that's the way it's [supposed to be](https://medium.com/@Cuadraman/how-to-use-babel-for-production-5b95e7323c2f#.qer1pvtrg)
 * No `react-hot-loader`, `react-transform` nor `webpack-isomorphic-tools` - I keep HMR and Webpack vanilla

+##### Features:

+The features currently present in the demo are as follows:

+* Server-side rendering, data fetching and *auth*
+* Truly *universal* architecture - Redux in mobile, browser and server
+* Auth-protected routes
+* Persistent, real-world example - your registration and TODOs are saved on my [heroku app](https://reactizer.herokuapp.com).
+* Full-blown demo with as few code and dependencies as possible
+* Single source of truth - everything stored in a Redux store (from auth, to global UI state)
+* Immutable data with Ramda functions
+* Full-out Webpack: hot-reloading, tree-shaking (bundle splitting example coming in the future)

+### COMING NEXT:

+**Documentation**.
+I will document all the stuff present in the demo, from server side rendering + auth, different auth options, obstacles I had to overcome and design decisions I made.

+**Full mobile app**.
+I want to supply you guys with a full-blown React Native app as a reference for anyone starting with native mobile development.
+Everything currently working in the web demo will work in the native app.

+**More examples**.
+Serverless, Firebase, bundle splitting, Mobx (later on).
+I will move this working demo to `examples` folder, clean the top level app out so you don't have to do it yourself when forking, and finally include the other demos with all current features.

+**Full test coverage**.
+Tests are good for you (and especially for your team).
+I will include tests to cover everything from reducers, to sagas.

 ### Known issues: